 - Working Environments

-Where you work will affect your addiction to some degree, if nothing else you access to the drug and the peer pressure alone are enough for some executives to eventually turn into addicts.
+Where you work will affect your addiction to some degree, if nothing else access to the drug and the peer pressure alone are enough for some executives to eventually turn into addicts.
 High ranking execs have access to cocaine, Adderall, and plenty of alcohol.
 Salesmen are expected to wine and dine prospects.

-Research shows that most believe that management, investing, and information technology jobs are related addiction more so than others.
+Research shows that most believe that management, investing, and information technology jobs are related to addiction more so than others.
 Or at the very least, those professions land in the top 10.3

 - Personality and Disposition